SteveFroehlich/molecule_rampup/workspace/exercise_2/README.md

 The reader is encouraged to come up with the elastic verifications before looking at the [suggestions](end_point_suggestions.md)

+Once you made your changes either
+1. run the `run_exercise_2_in_ec2.sh` script if you chose the EC2 path
+2. checkout branch exercise_2, commit and push your changes if you chose the git actions path

 The solution to the suggest verifications can be viewed via
 ```
 git diff exercise-2 exercise-2-solution